 Since the plywood is so thin, we also put some PL-400 on the back to help secure it a little more.

 This is a pretty small area so it went quickly once we got started.
-And we both actually really liked the way the raw wood looked once we were done, but with the mantle and our floors, it was just too much wood.
+We both liked the way the raw wood looked once we were done, but it was just too much wood.

 Next up was the tile (aka brick).
 We bought some brick look tile from our local tile guy that my FIL works with and then he installed it for us.
 He used a light grout so it would be easier to cover with the paint.
 THIS IS THE TILE WE BOUGHT and the color name is Warehouse BRX and they are 2×8.